rfuzzo/MWSE/docs/source/types/mwseMCMExclusionsPage.md

 * `data` (table, string): *Optional*.
 If passing only a string, it will be used as label.
 	* `label` (string): *Optional*.
 The category label.
 	* `description` (string): *Optional*.
 If in a [Sidebar Page](../types/mwseMCMSideBarPage.md), the description will be shown on mouseover.
-	* `components` (mwseMCMComponent.getComponent.componentData[]): *Optional*.
+	* `components` (mwseMCMComponent.new.data[]): *Optional*.
 Use this if you want to directly create all the nested components in this Category.
-This table is described at [getComponent](./mwseMCMCategory.md#getcomponent).
+This table is described at each Component's `new` method.
 	* `indent` (integer): *Default*: `12`.
 The left padding size in pixels.
 Only used if the `childIndent` isn't set on the parent component.
 	* `childIndent` (integer): *Optional*.
 The left padding size in pixels.
 Used on all the child components.
 	* `paddingBottom` (integer): *Default*: `4`.
 The bottom border size in pixels.
 Only used if the `childSpacing` is unset on the parent component.